OSInside/kiwi/doc/source/concept_and_workflow/users.rst

 Adding Users
 ============

-User accounts can be added or modified via the `users` element, which supports a list of multiple `user` child elements:
+User accounts can be added or modified via the `users` element that supports a list of multiple `user` child elements:

 .. code:: xml